| |

 Registered=1

-If there is already a [Totally Mad] entry in the file, replace it with the above lines.
+If there is already a [Totally Mad] entry in the file, replace it with the

 Save the changes.
 Your copy of Totally Mad is now registered.